-With the number of electric vehicles on the road growing each year and passage of the Bipartisan Infrastructure Law (BIL) and Inflation Reduction Act (IRA), which provided new sources of funding for electric vehicle infrastructure, the Greater Madison MPO identified the need for a plan to help local governments prepare for the shift towards electric vehicles (EVs) and take advantage of these new sources of federal funding.
+With the number of electric vehicles on the road growing each year and the passage of the Bipartisan Infrastructure Law (BIL) and Inflation Reduction Act (IRA), which provided new sources of funding for electric vehicle infrastructure, the Greater Madison MPO identified the need for a plan to help local governments prepare for the shift towards electric vehicles (EVs) and take advantage of these new sources of federal funding.

-To help define the purpose and scope of the plan and to better understand the current state of EV charging infrastructure in our region, the MPO convened a steering committee made up of representatives from state and local government, energy utilities, and nonprofit organizations.
+To help define the purpose and scope of the plan and better understand the current state of EV charging infrastructure in our region, the MPO convened a steering committee made up of representatives from state and local government, energy utilities, and nonprofit organizations.

-The goals of this plan are to help communities in Dane County prepare for the ongoing shift towards electric vehicles and provide them with the foundational information needed to secure grant funding for needed infrastructure.
-To meet these goals this plan provides an overview of:
+This plan aims to help communities in Dane County prepare for the ongoing shift toward electric vehicles and to provide them with the foundational information needed to secure grant funding for needed infrastructure.
+To meet these goals, this plan provides an overview of: